Anthony Rous (died 1620)

 He first married Elizabeth Southcote, daughter of Thomas Southcote, of Bovey Tracey and Mohuns Ottery (1528-1600).
 This marriage produced four sons, firstly Ambrose Rous (d.1620) and lastly Francis Rous (c.1581-1659).
+He later married the widow Phillippa Pym (nee Colles) and adopted as his stepson the future Parliamentarian leader John Pym, whose father had died when he was seven months old.